Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

    :alt: Screenshot of RED Brick program upload step 6.
    :align: center

-We use Pipe as Standard input and log all output (standard output and standard error) to a continuous log file.
+We use Pipe as standard input and log all output (standard output and standard error) to a continuous log file.
 So no changes are required.
 Click on **Next** again.